server-os/server-image/README.md

 child of [illumos-gate](https://github.com/illumos/illumos-gate).
 This has the core kernel, libraries, and user commands.

-The illumos-joyent code can be found in the server-image tree under `projects/illumos`.
-The ServerOS build only supports using illumos-joyent and not stock illumos-gate.
+The illumos code can be found in the server-image tree under `projects/illumos`.
+The ServerOS build is based on illumos-joyent and not stock illumos-gate.

 ## illumos-extra